 In addition to reviewing the implementation of WHOIS1 Rec #4, this subgroup was also responsible for the additional study of Contractual Compliance Actions, Structure, and Processes as described under Scope.
 A number of issues were identified, resulting in several new recommendations.

-Data Accuracy: WHOIS1 Rec #5-9 dealt with a number of issues related to RDS (WHOIS) accuracy.
-The implementation of these recommendation resulted in a significant effort on behalf of ICANN Org and there is not a better understanding of accuracy issues.
-However, there are still many gaps in our understanding of accuracy issues.
+Data Accuracy: WHOIS1 Rec #5-9 dealt with several related to RDS (WHOIS) accuracy.
+The implementation of these recommendations resulted in a significant effort on behalf of ICANN Org and there is now a better understanding of accuracy issues.
+However, there are still many gaps in our understanding.
 Although we have improved the syntactic accuracy of data, it is less clear what the impact has been on whether the data allows identification of and contact with registrants.
 GDPR may ultimately obscure accuracy even more by making it more difficult to assess whether the data within the RDS (WHOIS) repository is accurate or nor.
 Two of the recommendations were deemed to be Fully Implemented and three were Partially or Not Implemented.

 Privacy/Proxy: The GNSO Policy Development Process (PDP) on Privacy and Proxy service providers was triggered by WHOIS1 Rec #10.
 The PDP has completed and it is in implementation.
 Since the ICANN Board acted fully on the recommendation, it is deemed to have been Fully Implemented.
 However, since the RDS-WHOIS2 review team could not assess implementation effectiveness, the ICANN Board is requested to recommend that the next RDS (WHOIS) Review Team address that.
 There is also a fallback recommendation in the case that the Privacy/Proxy policy implementation is unduly delayed.